himotoyoshi/carray/docs/topics/CABlockIterator.md

 Because tiles do **not** overlap, the interior never has to be materialized (a window iterator, whose windows overlap, must build a padded copy — a block iterator does not).
-A named reduction therefore inherits the core `dtype` / mask / empty / epsilon contracts unchanged, and runs at core-reduction speed regardless of how many tiles there are — see [performance](#performance).
+A named reduction therefore inherits the core data type / mask / empty / epsilon contracts unchanged, and runs at core-reduction speed regardless of how many tiles there are — see [performance](#performance).